We’re celebrating the end of the year with our most popular posts from 2013, plus a few of our favorites tossed in.

 Only one of these five stories, at Fox, acknowledges that the 16 cabin crew members worked through the crash and its aftermath.
 The story mentions that, while passengers who could were fleeing the plane, crew remained behind to help people who were trapped, slashing seat belts with knives supplied by police officers on the ground.
 The plane was going up in flames; they risked their lives to save others.

 I don’t know what the flight attendants on this plane did or didn’t do to minimize injuries or save lives, but I would like to know.
 Instead, they are invisible in these news stories as workers, allowing readers and future passengers to remain ignorant of the skills and dedication they bring to their work.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.